githubtraining/write-javascript-actions/responses/05_explain-actions.md

 Earlier you learned how the different pieces of the GitHub Actions feature work together.
 Now you will learn about the components that make up an individual action.

-Remember, and action is the unit of work that a workflow file executes when it reaches that task.
+Remember, an action is the unit of work that a workflow file executes when it reaches that task.
 They are called by referencing them as the value to the `uses:` key in a workflow step.

 ### What makes up an action?